 Webtrak My Neighbourhood

-A map-based tool that gives a general overview of where planes fly and to see how the distribution of flights changes over time
+A map-based tool that gives a general overview of where planes fly and how the distribution of flights changes over time.